muellermo/winHAB/README.md

   - The UI gets only on update at runtime.
 After DataStruct changed, PropertyListener don't recognizes changes.
   - Sourcefiles can be found in src, this folder doesn't include the images
   - Full-Projekt, with images can be found in Visual Studio Project

+New Version with minor bugfixes is coming at 06.01.2013